22 February 2021

 When considering establishing an EBT, there are a number of ancillary issues to check.
 These include:

 - Determining who should be included in the class of beneficiaries.
-Are there any legal, securities or tax issues which require the class to include certain persons or which limit who can be a beneficiary eg is the EBT to be an ‘employees’ share scheme’ for the purposes of the UK Companies Act 2006 and /or a trust which is compliant with section 86 of the UK Inheritance Tax Act 1984?
+Are there any legal, securities or tax issues which require the class to include certain persons or which limit who can be a beneficiary, for example is the EBT to be an ‘employees’ share scheme’ for the purposes of the UK Companies Act 2006 and /or a trust which is compliant with section 86 of the UK Inheritance Tax Act 1984?

 - Obtaining local advice on the EBT and the arrangements to be operated through it.
 Are any consents required to establish the EBT and/or for awards to be granted?
 For example, if equity based arrangements are to be operated through the EBT, will any of the scheme documents constitute a prospectus for which regulatory consent is required and if so, is an exemption available?

 - Checking the interaction (if any) between employees’ contracts of employment and the arrangements to be operated through the EBT.
-Usually there is an express provision that any awards do not form part of an employee’s contract nor are they pensionable.
+Usually there is an express provision that any awards do not form part of an employee’s contract and that they are not pensionable.

-- Ensuring the trustees have sufficient powers in the trust instrument to administer the arrangements to be operated through the EBT.
+- Ensuring the trustees have sufficient powers under the trust instrument to administer the arrangements to be operated through the EBT.

-EBTs still play an important role for companies, whether seeking to achieve employee incentivisation or security for employees in a tax beneficial manner or otherwise.
+EBTs can play an important role for companies, whether seeking to achieve employee incentivisation or security for employees in a tax beneficial manner or otherwise

 .Our legal team here at Carey Olsen has considerable experience of advising on the establishment of EBTs and the legal issues relevant to ongoing administration of arrangements operated through them and can guide companies and trustees through the process and the issues which can arise, in conjunction with the tax advisers.